 - Scroll through the patches either using the Datawheel, or the '-/+' buttons above, or directly type the slot patch number with the keypad - Now you see a different patch name, but no new patch has been loaded yet (the patch number on the left of the screen is grey).
-If you want to actually load it, press the Select button to confirm your selection: the patch is now loaded (the number is red) - If you don't want to load a new patch, but just scroll through the patch names, you can keep turning the Datawheel (or pressing the '-/+' buttons) without any harm (the patch number will remain grey) - You can use the first 'menu button' (A) as an 'Escape' button.
+If you want to actually load it, press the Select button to confirm your selection: the patch is now loaded (the number is red) - There is also an option in the 'Global Settings' menu called AutoLoad.
+When this option is enabled then after a short pause a patch will be loaded without needing to press Select - If you don't want to load a new patch, but just scroll through the patch names, you can keep turning the Datawheel (or pressing the '-/+' buttons) without any harm (the patch number will remain grey) - You can use the first 'menu button' (A) as an 'Escape' button.
 If you have scrolled past the current patch, pressing that button returns you to the current patch name (without re-loading it, so you will not loose your edits).
 The patch number is now red.